Center for Sciences, Prospective, Creativity and Fiction

 MaRa and CosTelor were shocked by this revelation.
 The Fragmentary Shadow posed a real danger to the stability of the Multiverse.
 If these beings continued to destabilize the structure, the entire network of unified destinies could be in danger.

 But the Shadow laughed, a sound that reverberated through all dimensions.
-“Natural evolution?
+"Natural evolution?
 Or just another way to control?
 We broke free from this structure precisely because we saw what it meant.
 We are the ones who refuse to be absorbed.
-We are the fractures that will tear apart what you have created.”
+We are the fractures that will break apart what you have created."

 * * *